MiruNyanNyan345/Research-Paper-Surverys/README.md

-# Research-Paper-Surverys
+# Research-Paper-Surveys

-The research paper surverys in this repository are the assignemnts in my master degree.
+The research paper surveys in this repository are the assignments for my master's degree study.

 ## Natural Language Processing
 **Automatic Text Summarization**